-Are you someone for whom constantly craving sugar has become the norm?
+Are you someone for whom constantly craving food has become the norm?

-Do your junk food cravings and the desire for high calorie foods impact your ability to lose weight?
+Do your junk food cravings and the desire for high-calorie foods impact your ability to lose weight, focus and mental health?

 Have you been trying everything to stop food cravings by dieting, trying healthy alternatives, counting calories, chewing gum, artificial sweeteners, over the counter medications, or supplements but can’t work out why you can’t stop choosing unhealthy foods?

 The answer to this question is simple: it’s what you’re putting into your body that creates blood sugar cravings.

 If you’re constantly eating carb rich foods throughout the day and are choosing junk food or fried foods you will constantly continue to crave unhealthy food.